wustlcse/FAQ/docs/index.md

 # Contents {#contents}

-## Am I allowed to follow the requirements from a year other than my year of entry to Washington University? {#am-i-allowed-to-follow-the-requirements-from-a-year-other-than-my-year-of-entry-to-washington-university}

-<span class="discussion-link"><a href="https://github.com//wustlcse/FAQ/discussions/6">Discussions View</a></span>

- The current degree requirements are listed [here](https://cse.wustl.edu/undergraduate/programs/Pages/default.aspx).
-Once you follow that page to a particular program, you will see a place to click to access previous years' degree requirements.
-You can pick any year while you are a student at Washington University, but you cannot mix or match between years.
-You must satisfy all of the requirements of whichever year you designate as your effective requirements year.
- You should visit Engineering Student Services in Lopata 303 after you have decided which year you want, so they can make sure your degree audits reflect your degree requirements.

-<span class="tag-links">[#academia](#academia) [#degree](#degree) [#graduate](#graduate) [#needs_review](#needs_review) [#requirements](#requirements) [#undergraduate](#undergraduate)</span>

----
 ## CSE courses are popular; how do we decide whom to admit to our courses? {#cse-courses-are-popular-how-do-we-decide-whom-to-admit-to-our-courses}

 <span class="discussion-link"><a href="https://github.com//wustlcse/FAQ/discussions/45">Discussions View</a></span>